G-U-N/PyCIL/README.md

 ## What's New
+- [2024-03]🌟 Check out our [latest work](https://arxiv.org/abs/2403.12030) on pre-trained model-based class-incremental learning!
 - [2024-01]🌟 Check out our [latest survey](https://arxiv.org/abs/2401.16386) on pre-trained model-based continual learning!
 - [2023-09]🌟 We have released [PILOT](https://github.com/sun-hailong/LAMDA-PILOT) toolbox for class-incremental learning with pre-trained models.
 Have a try!
 - [2023-07]🌟 Add [MEMO](https://openreview.net/forum?id=S07feAlQHgM), [BEEF](https://openreview.net/forum?id=iP77_axu0h3), and [SimpleCIL](https://arxiv.org/abs/2303.07338).
 State-of-the-art methods of 2023!
 - [2023-05]🌟 Check out our recent work about [class-incremental learning with vision-language models](https://arxiv.org/abs/2305.19270)!
 - [2023-02]🌟 Check out our [rigorous and unified survey](https://arxiv.org/abs/2302.03648) about class-incremental learning, which introduces some memory-agnostic measures with holistic evaluations from multiple aspects!
 - [2022-12]🌟 Add FrTrIL, PASS, IL2A, and SSRE.
-- [2022-10]🌟 PyCIL has been published in [SCIENCE CHINA Information Sciences](https://link.springer.com/article/10.1007/s11432-022-3600-y) (CCF-A journal).
+- [2022-10]🌟 PyCIL has been published in [SCIENCE CHINA Information Sciences](https://link.springer.com/article/10.1007/s11432-022-3600-y).
 Check out the [official introduction](https://mp.weixin.qq.com/s/h1qu2LpdvjeHAPLOnG478A)!
 - [2022-08]🌟 Add RMM.
 - [2022-07]🌟 Add [FOSTER](https://arxiv.org/abs/2204.04662).
 State-of-the-art method with a single backbone!
 - [2021-12]🌟 **Call For Feedback**: We add a <a href="#Awesome-Papers-using-PyCIL">section</a> to introduce awesome works using PyCIL.
 If you are using PyCIL to publish your work in  top-tier conferences/journals, feel free to [contact us](mailto:zhoudw@lamda.nju.edu.cn) for details!